-A lot of the rooms enjoy a panoramic High Roller or Strip views
+A lot of the rooms enjoy panoramic strip views

 There is a large casino with hundreds of slot machines and 14 gaming tables

-Enjoy 5 restaurants, room service, buffet, a food court and cafe
+Enjoy 5 restaurants, room service, a buffet, a food court and a cafe

-There is also a small spa, fitness center and hair and nail salon
+There is also a small spa, fitness centre and hair and nail salon

 Shows and shops on site

 There is a wildlife habitat home to exotic birds, fish and turtles

 Weddings venues catered for including planning, flowers and catering service

 Patrons can take advantage of a valet and self-parking for a fee.